 - Walgenbach Entomology Lab

-- This project was funded in part by the Organic Research and Extension Initiative (OREI), part of the USDA National Institute of Food and Agriculture, grant number 2018-51300-28425
+- This project was funded in part by the USDA-National Institute of Food and Agriculture Organic Research and Extension Initiative (OREI), grant number 2018-51300-28425; and the USDA-NIFA Sustainable Agriculture Research & Education program (SARE), grant number LS17-284.

 - Van Lenteren, J-C. 2012 IOBC Internet Book of Biological Control.
 Available online.